sourceallies/rtl-mock-component/README.md

     ```

     *Note:* this way of testing ensures that the component is **currently** rendered with the provided value.
 Jest's `toHaveBeenCalledWith` would only test that was ever rendered with the expected value.

+### Customization

+`setupMockComponent` takes an options argument that can change the behavior of the mock.

+To change the element used from a div, pass the element name.
+This is useful when the mock is used in a place where only certain elements are valid (ex. a child of a `tbody` must be a `tr`)